- DNP Curriculum

 On Campus Executive Sessions

-Each spring, DNP students travel to the Boise State campus to attend Executive Sessions.
+Each spring, DNP in Leadership students travel to the Boise State campus to attend Executive Sessions.
 Each session is 2-3 days in length.
 The first session includes an orientation to the program and provides students with the opportunity to interact with fellow students and faculty while discussing the parameters of the scholarly project.
 Students return the following spring to present proposals for the Scholarly Project.
 Then, during the final semester, students deliver a formal presentation to the School of Nursing, sharing the results of the Scholarly Project.

 Schedule and Course Descriptions

-New cohorts of DNP students begin each fall semester in a year-round, eight semester program.
+New cohorts of DNP in Leadership students begin each fall semester in a year-round, eight semester program.
 On average, students take 5-6 credits per semester including courses focused on developing and producing a cumulative scholarly project.

 |YEAR 1 - Fall Semester|